ICRA-2020/bayesian-icp/README.md

 align_pcd
 ---------

-This program uses the SGD ICP implementation to estimate the transform between two point clouds, the command line syntax is as follows:
+This program uses the Bayesian ICP implementation to estimate the transform and distribution between two point clouds, the command line syntax is as follows:

 `align_pcd <source_cloud> <target_cloud> <cofig_file>`